shradha09/containers-workshop/_posts/handson/2015-12-15-Docker_Images.markdown

 2. Build an image from Dockerfile and run a registry container.

-3. Configure the distribution-specfic package such as ------ , which provides thedocker-registry package which can be installed and configured.
+3. Configure the distribution-specfic package , which provides the docker-registry package which can be installed and configured.

  The easiest way to set it up is through the registry container itself.